 The NFPA encourages foster parents to obtain liability or property damage insurance when taking in a child.
 Some states require potential parents to prove that their current insurance will cover certain unforeseen events and some states have policies in place for state-funded coverage.
 Most of the time, commercial companies don’t have a foster parent insurance plan, so it’s important to talk with your caseworker, local child welfare agency and current insurance provider before deciding to become a foster parent.

-Several online training programs can help prepare you for foster parenting.
+Online training programs can help prepare you for foster parenting.
 You should still contact your local child welfare agencies to ensure they recognize such courses before beginning.
-Some include Foster Parent College and Foster Parent Training Online.
-Adoption.org recognizes several other preparatory programs, including Conspicuous Families: Race, Culture & Adoption, developed by Adoption Learning Partners; Adoption Road Map Family Preparation Course, from the Learning Center and training courses through Foster Care and Adoptive Community.
+Adoption.org recognizes several preparatory programs.

 - Jupiterimages/Pixland/Getty Images